Gardeners love perennials because they grow so quickly.

 If you replant in different areas, you control the plants, especially when the plants are aggressive and tend to overwhelm neighboring plants.

 Besides, when you divide the perennials, you create more plants of the same variety.
-That offers an inexpensive way of adding new plants to other areas of the garden.
+That offers an inexpensive way of adding new plants to other garden areas.

 When to Dig Up and Separate